 After hunting down the reception desk, we were left to try our keycard on every door until one beeped green.
 We found it on the 7th floor.
 Our momentary relief was diminished the second we swung open our door to find two double beds leaving a few feet of floor space.
 I pulled up the sheets to check for bugs and immediately regret my decision.

 There weren’t bugs but there were plenty of stray hairs and a sprawled collection of stains – I’ll spaire you those photos.
 We recovered the beds quickly, covered them with towels and (I can’t believe I’m admitting this) laid down to sleep.
 It was around 2 am at this point and after 24 hours of travel we were exhausted.
 Quite possibly the worst sleep of my life between the jetlag, the creepy room and the fact that I refused to pull on a blanket.
+It’s horrors like this that make you wish you had checked the reviews before you booked.
+Normally other people’s feedback, like these StayTony property reviews, can give you a good idea of what you are getting yourself into and I would have known to pack my own blanket.

 I told myself I would go for the budget option, and I did.
 I gave it a try and now I can firmly say that in Hong Kong I don’t recommend it.
 It is not worth it, there are so many better options.